Jokuyen/Happiness_Perspective/README.md

 ### Notable Bugs

 #### Mysterious Crashing (Spoiler Alert: Old Database Version)
-At one point, I added new properties to the Entity class for my database.
-Because SQLite lacked an actual format for dates, I decided to added individual columns for the year, month, and day.
+Because SQLite lacked an actual format for dates, I was using a string to hold dates.
+Then, I had to retrieve entries from the database and realized I would have to parse the string to manually extract the year, month, and day.
+So, I decided to add the year, month, and day as an Integer type to my Entity class.

 After the change, I tried to submit a new entry.
 Without explanation, the app crashed before reaching the CurrentMonth fragment.
 For an hour, I tried to figure out what the bug could be.
 I tried debugging and looking at the Logcat, but that didn't help much.
 I had no lead.

-Then it occured to me that the current database was holding the old Entity version, which might somehow interfere with the new version of the Entry class.
+Then it occured to me (out of nowhere, I should say) that the current database was working with the old Entity version, which might mean it would have an issue with inserting the new version of the Entity.
 Therefore, I concluded that this could be a database bug.

 My theory was that if I deleted the old database and started a fresh one, the mysterious crashing would stop.
 So, I went ahead and updated the version of the database from 1 to 2.